sgaudart/nagios_inventory/README.md

 # nagios_inventory
 CENTREON REQUIRED : show easily the objects of Centreon and the relation between us.

+The files index.php & nagios_inventory.php allow you to board the script nagios_inventory.pl in web mode.
+You must declare such a new alias in apache server (eg http: // nagios_server / inventory)

 ## Requirement

   - Perl